 Energy rating labels allow you to compare energy efficiency and consumption across a range of appliances and equipment.

 The Energy Rating Label is an Australian Government initiative.
 The label uses stars as a way to show the efficiency of an appliance.
 The more stars, the more efficient the product is.

 You can use this star rating to compare other models of the same capacity.

 Most appliances are rated between 1 and 6 stars.
 But as technology gets better, so does energy efficiency.
 That’s why an extra row of stars have been introduced.
 So the highest rating is now 10 stars.

-Read the Energy Rating website’s guide to air conditioner Energy Rating Labels.
+For more information, read the Energy Rating's guide to air conditioner Energy Rating Labels.

 The Gas Energy Rating Label is required for gas heaters and gas water heaters as part of the gas product certification of Australia.
 It’s based on an Australian standard test and can be trusted.

 The label uses a 6-star rating to show how efficient a product is.
 The more stars, the more efficient it is.

 The Water Rating label uses a 6-star rating to show how water efficient the product is.
 The more stars, the more water efficient it is.

 You can find this label on appliances that use both energy and water, such as dishwashers and washing machines.
 You can also find it on fixtures that use water, such as toilets, shower heads or taps.